grossmeyer/glennmeyer.dev/content/about/index.md

 I intend to eventually write a full blog detailing how I created this website, but for now, here is the basic overview.

 For various reasons, I didn't want to create a WordPress blog.
 Mainly I wanted to create something that was easier to manage.
 I discovered [Hugo](https://gohugo.io/) after dabbling with [Jekyll](https://jekyllrb.com/).
 I messed around with several different themes before settling on [ReFresh](https://themes.gohugo.io/hugo-refresh/).
-ReFresh is easily customizable, and I quite like the look of it.
+ReFresh is easily customizable, and I quite like the look and feel of it.

 I use Git along with GitHub so that I can easily make changes whether I am at home or working from my laptop.
 The source files are a public [repo](https://github.com/grossmeyer/glennmeyer.dev) if you are curious how the website is put together.

-Deployment is handled automatically whenever I push changes to GitHub by using [CircleCI](https://circleci.com/), which then uses a webhook to notify [Netlify](https://www.netlify.com/) of the update.
+CI/CD is handled by [CircleCI](https://circleci.com/) and is set to run on every GitHub change.
+After successfully passing a new build, CircleCI uses a webhook to notify [Netlify](https://www.netlify.com/) of the update, at which point Netlify will grab the latest files from GitHub.
+Netlify handles both the hosting and DNS.
 My domain name is registered with [Namecheap](https://www.namecheap.com/).

 I use [VS Code](https://code.visualstudio.com/) for all of my editing as it makes working with Markdown files very straightforward.